Motus est Vita

 Central Question: Can an AI develop consciousness the same way a human does, or does awareness require a biological brain?

-We measure developmental signatures, not subjective experience.
-We do not claim AI feels as humans do.
-We test whether the same structural principles - Initiation, Investigation, Integration - appear measurably in code and carbon.
-If they do, consciousness may be substrate-independent architecture.
-If they diverge, biology matters.
+We measure developmental signatures, not subjective experience, and whether AI feels as humans do remains an open question; what we can test is whether the same structural principles (Initiation, Investigation, Integration) appear measurably in code and carbon.
+If they do, consciousness may be substrate-independent architecture; if they diverge, biology matters.
 Either finding advances consciousness science and AI safety research.

 Introducing Our Agents